 For raids, tanks are always the preferred target.
 After both tanks are covered in 25-mans, I’d recommend shadow priests to give them the healing cooldown and be able too use leap of faith to pull raid members out of bad (or to troll them if that’s how you roll).
 Outside of that, it may have fight-specific uses.
 After that, go with any fight-specific things that may be helpful.
 Otherwise, go with what gives you the best benefit.

-Get the addon “symbioteller” to help you manage symbiosis.
+Get an addon such as “symbioteller” to help you manage symbiosis.
 The symbioteller addon adds text to the symbiosis tooltip to tell you mouse-over someone that says what you will get & what you give to them.

 Good or bad?